-After the Institutional Refund Policy is applied, any balance is due upon withdrawal.
-Any credit amount will be refunded within 14 business days.
-For the purpose of computing any refund, a student's withdrawal date is the date the student initiates the withdrawal process by filing a notice of withdrawal or leave of absence.
+After the Institutional Refund Policy is applied, any balance is due immediately upon withdrawal.
+Any credit amount on the student's account after return of Federal Funds will be refunded to the student within 14 business days.
 Appeals regarding the institutional refund policy should be addressed in writing to the Director of Student Accounts.